top of page

 USDA Zone 6 - 10

-Native Region CA
+Native Region W North America

 Phenology Perennial / Annual